 A lot of believers say that joy is grander than happiness.
 That happiness is when you focus on a fleeting and worldly feeling, while joy is a posture of your heart rooted in Christ

-I, on the other hand, don’t see it that tightly.
-I understand what the far more knowledgable and saved Christians mean.
-But for me the difference is that I pursue happiness on a daily basis, while joy is found in my overall state of mind.
+I don’t see it like that.
+For me, the difference is that I pursue happiness on a daily basis, while joy is found in my overall state of mind.

 I’m a joyful person that can be unhappy from time to time.

 Thankfully, the Bible tells us that joy is a fruit of the spirit.
-It is a character trait produced by the holy spirit in us, which means that in order to experience real joy we must know Christ and spend time with him.
-Joy has to be cultivated and sought after even in times that are hard.
+It is a character trait produced by the holy spirit in us.

 My favorite bible verse about happiness